mallela-sridhar-reddy/Adventure-works-project/README.md

 # AdventureWorks_Report-PowerBI

-This report was done as a portfolio project by *Sridhar Reddy* to showcase my data analyst skills.
+This report was done as a portfolio project by me to showcase my data analyst skills.

 ## About the report :-